 As you work through the chapters in this workbook, you will quickly notice that there are some instructions and steps that are repeated in many different exercises.
 If you are not already familiar with the task-oriented learning (TOL) approach used in this book, you may think this repetition is unnecessary.
-It is not, and it does, in fact, perform a number of important functions that will help you master the use of R for statistical analysis.
-First and foremost, it reminds you that there are certain key steps which you need to do each and every time you wish to do an analysis in R. These include steps like setting your working directory, importing a data set and checking that it has been loaded into R correctly.
+It is not, and it does, in fact, perform a number of important functions which will help you master the use of R for making graphs and maps.
+First and foremost, it reminds you that there are certain key steps which you need to do each and every time you wish to do a task in R. These include steps like setting your working directory, importing a data set and checking that it has been loaded into R correctly.
 By repeating them in each individual exercise, it not only helps you to become familiar with these basic, but important, steps, it also serves to reinforce the importance of including them in every workflow that you carry out.
-Secondly, by including the instructions for the same steps in multiple exercises, it enables you work through a specific task, such as doing a t-test, from start to finish.
-This means you can concentrate on learning all the steps you need to do to complete that task without becoming distracted by having to refer to other sections of the book.
-Finally, by including the same steps in the flow diagrams for different exercises, it helps you see how you can create workflows for more complex tasks by building up steps from simpler ones.
-For example, the instructions for completing a t-test in Exercise 4.1 include steps that require you to import a data set into R (from Exercise 1.1), check that it has been imported correctly (from Exercise 1.2), create a box plot (from Exercise 2.4) and assess whether or not the data being analysed have a normal distribution (from Exercise 3.1) as well as the instructions for conducting the t-test itself.
-This makes it much easier to understand how you can create your own custom workflows for relatively complex tasks not included in this workbook by building up the instructions for simpler steps (see Appendix I for more details on how to do this).
+Secondly, by including the instructions for the same steps in multiple exercises, it enables you work through a specific task, such as making a bar graph or a map, from start to finish.
+This means you can concentrate on learning all the steps you need to do to complete that task without becoming distracted by having to refer back to other sections of the book.
+Finally, by including the same steps in the flow diagrams for different exercises, it helps you see how the same processes are used to create very different types of graphs and maps This makes it much easier to understand how you can create your own custom workflows for types of data visualisations not included in this workbook by using a similar series of steps.